Apirone/woocommerce/readme.txt

 == Screenshots ==

 1. Apirone bitcoin plugin settings page.
 Enter your bitcoin address and turn on.
-2. Customer choose payment method.
+2. Customer chooses the payment method.
-3. Integrated payment details onto page.
+3. Integrated payment details onto the page.
 White label processing.
 Status of payment in real-time.

 == Changelog ==

+= 1.1 =
+- Updated exchange rates API.
+You can use any currency inlcude native bitcoin item price.

 = 1.0 =
 - Initial Revision.
 Use Bitcoin mainnet with SegWit support.
 RestAPI v1.0 https://apirone.com/docs/bitcoin-forwarding-api